patrikx3/onenote/README.md

   * Close button
     * Either you can close the button as it is by default
     * Or the close button can move to the tray
 * The OneNote language is controlled by Microsoft, but the Electron UI is now able to use any language.
 The default is only implemented now English.
-If you want to request a new language, there is a `./translation/english/index.js` file, if you create a file like `./translation/chinese/index.js` and implement these keys, I will add a permanent setting in the menu (`Language chooser`).
+If you want to request a new language, there is a `./translation/en.js` file, if you create a file like `./translation/zn.js` (Chinese) and implement these keys, I will add a permanent setting in the menu (`Language chooser`).
 * You are able to set a proxy in the settings menu.

 <!--